ramicaza/pinterest-python-generated-api-client/docs/PinsApi.md

     # Create an instance of the API class
     api_instance = pins_api.PinsApi(api_client)
-    bookmark = "bookmark_example" # str | Cursor used to fetch the next page of items (optional) pin_filter = "exclude_native" # str | Pin filter. (optional)
-    include_protected_pins = False # bool | Specify if return pins from protected boards (optional) if omitted the server will use the default value of False pin_type = "PRIVATE" # str | The type of pins to return, currently only enabled for private pins (optional) if omitted the server will use the default value of "PRIVATE"
+    bookmark = "bookmark_example" # str | Cursor used to fetch the next page of items (optional) page_size = 25 # int | Maximum number of items to include in a single page of the response.
+See documentation on <a href='/docs/reference/pagination/'>Pagination</a> for more information. (optional) if omitted the server will use the default value of 25 pin_filter = "exclude_native" # str | Pin filter. (optional) include_protected_pins = False # bool | Specify if return pins from protected boards (optional) if omitted the server will use the default value of False pin_type = "PRIVATE" # str | The type of pins to return, currently only enabled for private pins (optional) if omitted the server will use the default value of "PRIVATE"